 Sticking with our example, Just Insurance prompts a customer to start tracking their mileage (left).
 The customer enters Smartcar Connect—a Smartcar-provided flow that lets them link their car to the Just Insurance app in just 30 seconds (middle).
 The customer then logs in with their car brand’s connected services account (right).

 2. The customer agrees to share their car’s information

-The next step of Smartcar Connect allows the customer to review exactly which information they are about to share with the Just Insurance app (left).
+The next step allows the customer to review exactly which information they are about to share with the Just Insurance app (left).
 In this case, Just Insurance is requesting access to the vehicle’s make, model, year, VIN, odometer reading, and location.
 Once the customer presses “Allow,” their car is successfully linked to the Just Insurance app (right).

 3. The app requests the car’s mileage